failsafe-lib/failsafe/circuit-breaker.md

 breaker.withSuccessThreshold(3, 5);
 ```

-If a success threshold is not configured, then the failure threshold is used to determine if a breaker should transition from half-open to either closed or open.
+If a success threshold is not configured, then the failure threshold is used to determine if a breaker should transition from *half-open* to either *closed* or *open*.

 ## Failure Handling